venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_tsn_gptp_tt.md

 Due to AM273x CPSW limitation, it is not possible to clasify the packets based on ethernet frame type and direct it to different Rx Flow / channel.
 Hence  a single Rx DMA channel is shared among multiple applications, including gPTP stack.
 \endcond

+## Troubleshooting issues

+\cond SOC_AM261X
+- For @VAR_LP_BOARD_NAME_LOWER, Software configures MDIO based on Board version(E1/E2) which is read from EEPROM.
+It expects on-board EEPROM to be pre-programmed for E2 EVMs.
+If EEPROM(0x51) is not programmed, the software considers EVM as "E1" version.
+\endcond

 # See Also

 \ref NETWORKING |